TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

     * Each OCU can support about 5MB/s ingestion rate (YMMV)
     * Allow 1 OCU per 5000 DynamoDB WCU

-## SaaS Anywhere: Designing distribute multi-tenant architectures
+## SaaS Anywhere: Designing distributed multi-tenant architectures

 [YouTube](https://youtu.be/jwWku2TAtvg?si=xSU_AOjsMVnNDXPU)

-High level view of how you can let your customers own and control some of the infrastructure for their own tenant.
+High level overview of how you can let your customers own and control some of the infrastructure for their own tenant.

 * SaaS Anywhere: Architecture model where part of your system's resources are hosted in a remote environment that may not be under the control of the SaaS provider
 * Typically some or all of data plane infrastructure is owned and managed by your customer/tenant